Giving up ☀️ bright

 The Buddha describes the three kinds of purity - by body, speech and mind.

-The Buddha describes the three elements of escape - renunciation, formless existence and cessation.
+The Buddha describes the three elements of escape - renunciation, formless element and cessation.

 The three unwholesome thoughts are blinding, produce lack of clarity, cause ignorance, obstruct wisdom, and are troublesome and not conducive to Nibbāna.
 The three wholesome thoughts give sight, produce clarity and create insight, grow wisdom, and are trouble-free and conducive to Nibbāna.